Start Printed Page 11622

 - Technical feasibility analysis shall include an assessment of the recommended renewable energy technology, what other technologies were considered, why the recommended renewable energy technology was chosen, assessment of site suitability given the recommended renewable energy technology, actions and costs necessary to mitigate environmental impacts sufficient to meet regulatory requirements, developmental costs, capital investment costs, operational costs, projected income, estimated accuracy of these costs and income projections, realistic sensitivity analysis with clear and explicit assumptions, and identification of project constraints or limitations.

 - Financial feasibility analysis shall include projected income and cash flow for at least 36 months, description of cost accounting system, availability of short-term credit for operational phase, and pro forma financial statement with clear and explicit assumptions.

 - List of personnel and teams undertaking project development, implementation and operations, including a clear description of how continuity between project phases will be maintained.
-Describe the qualification of each team member including education and management experience with the same or similar projects, and how recently this experience occurred.
+Describe the qualification of each team member Start Printed Page 11624including education and management experience with the same or similar projects, and how recently this experience occurred.

 b.
 The Woody Biomass Resource Supply Assessment shall provide a description of the available woody biomass resource supply.
 At a minimum the assessment should address the following items: